rentheroot/Census2Ged/README.md

 - [X] Whether a survivor of the Union or Confederate Army or Navy
 - [X] Whether blind (both eyes).
 - [X] Whether deaf and dumb.

+### 1900 Census

+**LOCATION:
+IN CITIES: STREET; HOUSE NUMBER**

+- [ ] Number of dwelling-houses in the order of visitation
+- [ ] Number of family, in order of visitation
+- [X] Name of each person whose place of abode on June 1, 1900, was in this family.
+Enter surname first, then the given name and middle initial, if any.
+Include every person living on June 1, 1900.
+Omit children born since June 1, 1900
+- [X] Relationship of this person to the head of the family

+**PERSONAL DESCRIPTION:**

+- [X] Color or race
+- [X] Sex
+- [X] Date of birth: month, year
+- [X] Age at last birthday (partially supported through calculation of aprox. date of birth)
+- [ ] Whether single, married, widowed, or divorced
+- [X] Number of years married (partially supported through calculation of aprox. date of marriage)
+- [X] Mother of how many children
+- [X] Number of these children living

+**NATIVITY:**
+PLACE OF BIRTH OF EACH PERSON AND PARENTS OF EACH PERSON ENUMERATED.
+IF BORN IN THE UNITED STATES, GIVE THE STATE OR TERRITORY; IF OF FOREIGN BIRTH, GIVE THE COUNTRY ONLY.**

+- [X] Place of birth of this person
+- [ ] Place of birth of father of this person
+- [ ] Place of birth of mother of this person

+**CITIZENSHIP:**

+- [X] Year of immigration to the United States
+- [ ] Number of years in the United States
+- [X] Naturalization

+**OCCUPATION, TRADE OR PROFESSION:
+OF EACH PERSON TEN YEARS OF AGE AND OVER:**

+- [X] Occupation
+- [ ] Months not employed

+**EDUCATION:**

+- [ ] Attended school (in months)
+- [X] Can read
+- [X] Can write
+- [X] Can speak English

+**OWNERSHIP OF HOME:**
+- [X] Owned or rented
+- [X] Owned free or mortgaged
+- [X] Farm or house
+- [X] Number of farm schedule.